IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

 This contains a single method `spendBudget`, which is called during execution.
 The intention is that `spendBudget` accumulates costs in an `ExBudgetState` object in the monad `m`.
-In `Counting` mode execution costs (possibly partitioned so that costs of pariticular operations are collected separately) are accumulated to find the total cost of executing a program, and in `Restricting` mode the program is supplied with an initial budget limit, and execution is terminated if the limit is exceeded at any point during execution.
+In `Counting` mode execution costs (possibly partitioned so that costs of particular operations are collected separately) are accumulated to find the total cost of executing a program, and in `Restricting` mode the program is supplied with an initial budget limit, and execution is terminated if the limit is exceeded at any point during execution.